MaxLap/activerecord_where_assoc/INTRODUCTION.md

 To me, the biggest issues that no alternatives fully solve are:
 * Too verbose
 * Not clear on your intent
-  Are you joining that table because you want to filter based on it or just becasue you need it for ordering or something else?
+  Are you joining that table because you want to filter based on it or just because you need it for ordering or something else?
 * Make your scopes have unexpected behaviors
   * Do you expect your scope to make your query return duplicated results?
   * Do you expect your scope to add a `#distinct` to your query?